 Work at home means you can’t assume the same security benefits of sitting at the office.
 Your newsroom may have stronger digital and physical security practices in place than your home office, so it might be time for some adjustments.

 - If applicable, keep tabs on IT team guidance.
-Your IT team may provide new software (e.g., password managers, VPNs) to help maintain remote access to newsroom resources at a distance.
-They are likely scrambling to keep your day as simple as possible, so keep tabs on any guidance they provide in the weeks ahead.
+Your IT team may provide software (e.g., password managers, VPNs) to help maintain remote access to newsroom resources at a distance.
+They are likely scrambling to keep your day as simple as possible, so keep tabs on any guidance they provide.

 - Tighten your wireless security.
 At home, you might have to be your own IT department.
 To ensure you have the safest network possible, it’s time to think about updating your Wi-Fi router’s firmware, and ensuring the Wi-Fi and router administrator passwords are complex and unique.
 Updating your router’s firmware will help defend against many remotely exploitable vulnerabilities common in household routers.
 Likewise, weak Wi-Fi router passwords can be picked right out of the air without too much effort, but a complex and unique passcode is much harder to steal.
 Again, a password manager is a great way to generate, and keep track of these unique passwords.
 Learn how to secure your home Wi-Fi router.

 - Update your connected devices.
 Every device connected to your network may have vulnerabilities that place the entire home network (and your work) at risk.
 While maintaining updates is generally a good practice, it’s now more critical than ever.
 Take an inventory of your connected devices — phones, tablets, voice assistants, computers, internet-connected cameras — and check to see if they have any available updates.